piotrrus/payments-rest-angular/README.md

 # payments-rest-angular
-This is an alternative version of OOP Php only Payments.
+This is an alternative version of OOP Php Payments.

 Rest is written in Laravel.
 Front part has been designed in Angular.